 The Tomsk regional initiative as it became know, was a highly successful microenterprise development program which leveraged $6 million for a community microfinance bank.and led to creation of around 10,000 micro businesses, more than 80% of which were run by women.

-In subsequent work, where a 'smart' economic strategy was advocated the author reflected on the 9/11 attacks and what had been conveyed to and acted on by the Clinton administration:
+In subsequent work in Crimea, where a 'smart' economic strategy was advocated the author reflected on the 9/11 attacks and what had been conveyed to and acted on by the Clinton administration:

 "By leaving people in poverty, at risk of their lives due to lack of basic living essentials, we have stepped across the boundary of civilization.
 We have conceded that these people do not matter, are not important.
 Allowing them to starve to death, freeze to death, die from deprivation, or simply shooting them, is in the end exactly the same thing.
 Inflicting or allowing poverty on a group of people or an entire country is a formula for disaster.

 These points were made to the President of the United States near the end of 1996.
 They were heard, appreciated and acted upon, but unfortunately, were not able to be addressed fully and quickly due primarily to political inertia.
 By way of September 11, 2001 attacks on the US out of Afghanistan – on which the US and the former Soviet Union both inflicted havoc, destruction, and certainly poverty – I rest my case.
 The tragedy was proof of all I warned about, but, was no more tragedy than that left behind to a people in an far corner of the world whom we thought did not matter and whom we thought were less important than ourselves.

 By 2003, the author had returned to poverty in the US and began fasting for economic rights in Chapel HIll NC, where John Edwards was then senator.
 I fowarded progress reports about the fast to Edwards from email to fax.
 Finally with little hope of gaining media attention I offered an exit strategy with an invitation to the UK.